anthony-jourdon/Genepy/docs/source/usage.rst

 3. Initial conditions
 ~~~~~~~~~~~~~~~~~~~~~
 In this example we do not impose any initial plastic strain value nor mesh refinement.
-Therefore the :py:class:`initial conditions <bcpy.InitialConditions>` are only the Domain and the velocity function.
+Therefore the :py:class:`initial conditions <genepy.InitialConditions>` are only the Domain and the velocity function.
 They will be used to generate the options for `pTatin3d`_ model.

 .. code-block:: python